Hold onto your compasses because our QGIS tutorial will give you a blueprint of how to use QGIS 3 (which is ranked as our #2 GIS software)

-- You can adjust the 3D configuration settings like vertical scale, tile resolution.
+- You can adjust the 3D configuration settings like vertical scale and tile resolution.

 QGIS plugins give you extra firepower beyond the traditional processing tools.
-Plugins are one of the main reasons why QGIS 3 is so powerful as a GIS software.
+Plugins are one of the main reasons why QGIS 3 is as powerful as any GIS software.

 If you rank QGIS plugins by downloads, here are the top 10 plugins that users are embracing: